-The Eagle (initially entitled ‘The Eagle of the Ninth)
+The Eagle film (initially entitled ‘The Eagle of the Ninth)

-The Eagle is the title of the film (movie) based on world-renowned historical novelist Rosemary Sutcliff’s famous historical novel - The Eagle of the Ninth.
+The Eagle is the title of the film (movie) based on world-renowned historical novelist Rosemary Sutcliff’s famous historical novel – The Eagle of the Ninth.
 Academy award-winner Kevin Macdonald directed it; Duncan Kenworthy produced it.
-Channing Tatum (other films include G.I.
-Joe: The Rise of Cobra, Dear John) leads the cast, with Jamie Bell (Defiance, Jumper), Donald Sutherland, Mark Strong (Sherlock Holmes, Robin Hood, Kick Ass) and Tahar Rahim (The Prophet).
-Jeremy Brock, BAFTA Award-winning screenwriter of Macdonald’s 2006 film The Last King of Scotland adapted the screenplay of The Eagle from Rosemary Sutcliff’s classic novel.
+Channing Tatum (other films before then included G.I.
+Joe: The Rise of Cobra, Dear John) lead the cast, with Jamie Bell (Defiance, Jumper), Donald Sutherland, Mark Strong (Sherlock Holmes, Robin Hood, Kick Ass) and Tahar Rahim (The Prophet).
+Jeremy Brock, BAFTA Award-winning screenwriter of Macdonald’s 2006 film The Last King of Scotland, adapted the screenplay of The Eagle from Rosemary Sutcliff’s classic novel.

 The story of The Eagle of the Ninth